KippAD/portfolio-project-2/TESTING.md

 ### **Resolved**

 **Answers Appearing Twice** - One of the main bugs throughout the development process was the issue of randomizing the answer options in the game.
 After trying different functions, the issue was finally resolved by selecting four random indexes and pushing their values to an array.
 By using the .includes() method, answers were prevented from appearing twice.
-The same method was then used for the correct answer where it would generate an index of which button to occupy, but would only execute if its value does not exist in the array (Since the change, double answers have yet to reappear in testing).
+The same method was then used for the correct answer - an index of which answer button to fill is generated, but will only fill it if the correct answer does not already exist in the array of generated answers.

-**Answers Not Displaying** - An issue that took up a fair amount of time in the development process was the answers not displaying in the game area when the game was started in specific scenarios.
-After hours of comparing vales and types of data, the solution was simply that the buttons had to be reassigned on every game iteration.
+**Answers Not Displaying** - An issue that took up a fair amount of time in the development process was the answers not showing when the game was started at the end of a quiz.
+After hours of comparing values and types of data, the solution was simply that the buttons had to be reassigned on every game iteration.

 **Home/Back Icon** - In pages the home icon and back icon would not load the main menu.
 The reason for this was that the file path in the a element was set from the position of the JavaScript file, and not from the index.html itself - where the JavaScript was inserting the html.